Pac-Dessert1436/Terminal-PAC-MAN-Game/README.md

 - The player controls Pac-Man, represented by the `@` symbol.
 - Collect pellets (`.`) and power pellets (`*`) to increase your score.
 - Avoid ghosts represented by the `&` symbol.
+- Remember to collect cherries (`%`) that appears from time to time!

 ### Ghosts
 - Ghosts move around the maze using a basic A* pathfinding algorithm.
 The algorithm is somewhat inaccurate for the moment, and therefore needs future improvements.